Considering schools in the southwest? Here is our guide to the best colleges in the southwest and what to expect.

 Trinity College is a private college with roots in the Cumberland Presbyterian Church, by which it was initially founded.
 The college continues to keep ties to the community through lectures and visiting scholars, freely accessible to the public.

 The college does not only encourage community involvement but students are also encouraged to participate in campus life.
 At Trinity College, 80% of undergraduate students participate in research studies or internships.
-An astounding 70% participate in athletics at Trinity.

 Southern Methodist is a liberal arts college with an emphasis on research.
 The college's Office of Engaged Learning.
 Students begin their studies with a standard curriculum.
 This program allows incoming undergraduates to take a wide array of courses.